ddprrt/ddprrt.github.io/pages/watching.md

 A list of conference talks I've watched, and liked!
 Also, check out my [reading list](/reading-list)

+## May 2020

+- [Design Microservice Architectures the Right Way](https://www.youtube.com/watch?v=j6ow-UemzBc) by Michael Bryzek.
+Michael starts with tons of misconceptions around microservices and microservice architectures, and gives some valuable insights on what they needed to create to make microservice architectures really work.
+This is maybe eye-opening for a lot of people.

 ## April 2020

 - [Porting DOOM to WebAssembly](https://www.youtube.com/watch?v=lZnz46a58_Y) by Manuel Wieser.
 Manuel shared his isolation story at one of our meetups, and he told us how he tried to make DOOM work in the browser.
 A wonderful developer journey where he shows how he came to his solution one step at a time.
 It's also so much fun!
 And he shows how similar C development is to Front-End development.
 Kudos!